yuwils/uq_degree_planner/README.md

 Built on a stack of Typescript, React, Java Spring Boot and mySQL.

+Note that this repository is outdated compared to the current deployed version.
+I plan to update this eventually.

 ## Features

 * Saves degree plans onto local device without a login requirement